expede/teaching-fp/lesson-plan/week-01/basic-terminology.md

 - Generally a language feature

 ### Strict
-When you call a function, it finishes calculating _all_ of its input, no matter what
+When you call a function, it finishes calculating _all_ of its values, whether they're needed or not